microsoft/triton-shared/README.md

 ## Roadmap

 The `triton-shared` project is under active development.
-Here are some areas that are interesting and:
+Here are some notable areas of improvements:

 ### 1. Support for non-structured memory accesses in `PtrAnalysis`.